Crow (Australian Aboriginal mythology): Crow and Magpie

 The various groups of Western Australia offer two versions of the same story about the Crow and the Magpie.
 The crow and the magpie are brothers, both born with pure white feathers.
 Both were vain and would argue as to which was the most beautiful.
 Perched in a tree, they began to argue and then fought.

 The people with the crow as their totem will tell you the brothers fell into a fire below, the Crow getting burnt all over, the Magpie only partly burnt.
 Those whom have the magpie as their totem will tell the story the same, but that the brothers fell into thick black mud, and the magpie only slightly stained his feathers, the crow covered in the mud.

-As for the crow, as in all Indigenous Australian totems, it is known for its cunning and intelligence, a trickster too, and old spirit with prescient knowledge or carrying old knowledge of many lifetimes (like reincarnation).
-Very powerful too, as in the totem itself is one of the ones with powerful natural magic, and depending on the language group's own mythology the holder of the totem will either carry great respect, or suspect.
+As in all Indigenous Australian totems, Crow is known for its cunning and intelligence, and it is seen as a trickster.
+Crow has an old spirit with prescient knowledge.
+Sometime it is described like it is carrying ancient knowledge of previous lifetimes (similar to reincarnation).
+Crow totem is very powerful, and it has powerful natural magic.
+Depending on the group's own mythology, the holder of the totem will either carry great respect, or suspect.

 Crow and Swamp Hawk

 In another legend, Crow was travelling down the Murray River when he met Swamp Hawk.
 Deciding to play a trick on the other bird, he planted echidna quills in the deserted nest of a kangaroo rat and enticed Swamp Hawk to jump on them.
 The quills stuck and grew into Swamp Hawk's feet, but the bird was pleased with this as he found he was now able to catch rats more easily.

-Some accounts have Crow ultimately leaving the earth altogether, having been called up into the heavens where he became Canopus, the second-brightest star in the night sky.
+Some accounts have Crow ultimately leaving the earth altogether, having been called up into the heavens where it became Canopus, the second-brightest star in the night sky.